fanlei21/Socio-LP/README.md

-Tradeoffs between ecological restoration and agriculture on the Loess Plateau, China
+Agricultural and Socioeconomic Effects of Vegetation Restoration on the Loess Plateau, China